priscillaboyd/SPaT_Prediction/README.md

 # Signal Phase & Timing (SPaT) Prediction

-Predicts signal phase and timing (SPaT) by using a combination of machine learning techniques and historical traffic data.
+This project enables the prediction of signal phase timing (SPaT) in fixed and adaptive environments by using a combination of machine learning techniques and historical traffic data.

-This engine has been initially developed to support a dissertation towards an MSc in Software Engineering for the University of Oxford.
+This engine has been developed to support a dissertation towards an MSc in Software Engineering at the University of Oxford.

 ## Features

 * Takes historical traffic controller signal phase and detection data to create datasets suitable for machine learning analyses
 * Enables feature extraction from data to provide signal state and phase duration
 * Implements the Classification and Regression Tree (CART) for SPaT prediction.
 * Implements Recurrent Neural Network with Long Short-Term Memory for SPaT prediction.